 Campion’s follow-up, “The Portrait of a Lady,” received two Oscar nods and partnered the Kiwi director with Aussie Nicole Kidman, whom she’d later work with on “Top of the Lake,” the Emmy-winning series she co-created in 2013.
 Her body of work also includes the John Keats biopic “Bright Star,” and “Holy Smoke!,” a feature that premiered in competition at the 1999 Venice Film Festival and won Campion and star Kate Winslet its Elvira Notari Prize.

 Ava DuVernay famously did not pick up a camera until she was 32 years old, first finding success in Hollywood as the founder of a public relations firm.
 Four years ago, she directed her first Oscar winner, “Selma,” a best picture nominee.
-Her next film, Netflix documentary “13th,” delved into the systemic racism in the U.S. prison system and netted DuVernay an Academy Award nomination for best documentary feature.
-Recently, with Disney’s “A Wrinkle in Time,” DuVernay became the first black woman to ever helm a $100 million-plus live-action film, as well as a second-time director of her “Selma” producer and co-star Oprah Winfrey.
+Her Netflix documentary, “13th,” delved into the systemic racism in the U.S. prison system and netted DuVernay an Academy Award nomination for best documentary feature.
+With Disney’s “A Wrinkle in Time,” DuVernay became the first black woman to ever helm a $100 million-plus live-action film, as well as a second-time director of her “Selma” producer and co-star Oprah Winfrey.

 For Winfrey’s OWN network, DuVernay created the drama “Queen Sugar,” a series where all 40-plus episodes and counting have been directed by women.
-Next, DuVernay is readying the Netflix miniseries “The Central Park 5,” as well as “The New Gods,” another pricy tentpole, this time from Warner Bros. and DC Entertainment.
+Her Emmy-winning Netflix hit on the Central Park 5, “When They See Us,” is considered a gold standard of TV miniseries.

 Longtime journalist and celebrated wit Ephron followed her parents into the screenwriting business, beginning with two projects for star Meryl Streep and director Mike Nichols.
 The first, “Silkwood,” garnered Ephron her first Oscar nomination, plus four more for her collaborators, while “Heartburn” was Ephron’s adaptation of her own best-selling novel.